awsdocs/aws-systems-manager-user-guide/doc_source/change-requests-review-aggregate-command-line.md

    **Single account and Region**

-   This command returns a count of all change requests for the AWS account and Region for which your AWS CLI session is currently configured\.
+   This command returns a count of all change requests for the Amazon Web Services account and AWS Region for which your AWS CLI session is currently configured\.

 ------
 #### [ Linux & macOS ]